7 Day – Around Iceland Tour

 VATNSHELLIR LAVA CAVE

-Vatnshellir lava cave is a lava tube in a 8000 year lava field.
+Vatnshellir lava cave is a lava tube in an 8000-year lava field.
 The lava was formed in an eruption in a nearby crater Purkhólar.
 During the eruption the lava flowed downhill, cooling down on the surface while still running below, ultimately draining out and leaving a beautiful lava tube, which is now accessible.
 Overnight on the Snæfellsnes Peninsula.

-Intotheglacier.
-This is a man made ice tunnel into the second largest glacier in Iceland, Langjökull.
+After breakfast head to Intotheglacier, the largest man made ice tunnel in the world.
+This man made ice tunnel is located on the second largest glacier in Iceland, Langjökull.
 A pickup for the trip is in Húsafell.
 A monster truck will transport passengers upon the glacier where a guide welcomes you and takes you on a trip of your lifetime.
 In a good weather the view from the glacier top is spectacular.
 In summer (April – October).

 Hraunfossar and Barnafossar waterfalls are located in the less visited Western part of Iceland, Borgarfjörður.
 Hraunfossar are one of the most beautiful waterfalls in Iceland, where series of waterfalls stream out of the porous lava into the Hvítá river.
 The streaming water stretches over a distance of around 900 meters, out of Hallmundarhraun lava field.
 Nearby Barnafossar, which means the children´s waterfall, are named after children that lost their lives into the waterfall.
 The story says that there was a natural bridge, of lava, over the waterfall, that was destroyed by a mother that lost two of her children while crossing the river over that bridge.